wagenadl/escope/README.md

 ## License

-EScope and ESpark are licensed under the GPL license, version 3 or—at your choice—any later version.
+EScope is licensed under the GPL license, version 3 or—at your choice—any later version.
 See [LICENSE](LICENSE) for more information.